syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 # Load More

-The SfListView enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html), [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and the [IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) properties.
-The `Load More` view will be display when end of the list is reached and provides option to add the items at runtime.
+The SfListView enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html), [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html), and [IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) properties.
+The `Load More` view will be displayed when reaching the end of the list and provides option to add the items at runtime.

 The `SfListView.LoadMoreOption` property has three different modes of operation listed as follows:

  * None: Disables the load more button.
 This is the default value.
- * Manual: Displays the load more button when end of the list is reached and execute `SfListView.LoadMoreCommand` when button is tapped.
+ * Manual: Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
- * Auto: Automatically execute the `SfListView.LoadMoreCommand` when end of the list is reached.
+ * Auto: Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.

-## Load More Automatically
+## Load more automatically

-To automatically load more items using the [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) while reaching end of the list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property as `Auto`.
+To automatically load more items using the [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) when reaching end of the list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property as `Auto`.

 {% tabs %}
 {% highlight xaml %}